 Beta Psi Gamma is the ISTC chapter of Phi Theta Kappa Honor Society, the international honor society for two-year colleges.
 PTK provides recognition for academic excellence and opportunities for students to grow as scholars and leaders.
 To qualify for membership, students must have a cumulative grade point average of 3.9 or higher.
 PTK members work together on service projects designed to give back to their community.
 PTK membership provides students with networking opportunities and access to scholarships to help them further their education.

-Students seeking a copy of their transcript should complete a Transcript Request Form and mail it to Admissions Office, Ingram State Technical College, Post Office Box 220350, Deatsville AL 36022-0350.
+Students seeking a copy of their transcript should complete a Transcript Release Form and mail it to Admissions Office, J. F. Ingram State Technical College, Post Office Box 220350, Deatsville AL 36022-0350.

 Tuition and Fees